ibrahimjh/speedercoder/README.md

 Feel free to fork any of my repos and send me pull requests.

-I will merge all useful commits.
+I will review and merge all useful changes.

 Thanks.